-Willow inadvertedly casts the wrong spell on a troll, making it grotesquely transform into a gargantuan, two-headed beast: the Eborsisk.
-The label is a portmanteau of ‘Ebert’ and ‘Siskel’, two famed film critics — towards whom George Lucas reserved mild contempt.
+Willow inadvertedly casts the wrong spell on a troll, making it transform into a gargantuan, two-headed beast: the Eborsisk.
+This name is a portmanteau of ‘Ebert’ and ‘Siskel’, two famed film critics — towards whom George Lucas reserved mild contempt.
 The two of them would later claim that they “weren’t flattered” with the film; in a review Ebert gave Willow 2 stars and a half, but praised its advanced special effects.

-The scripts for the film did not describe the Eborsisk in all of its details — it was simply presented as “an enormous two-headed monster that doesn’t like visitors”.
-This allowed the special effects crew of Industrial Light & Magic — headed by Phil Tippett — extensive creative liberties in designing the fearsome behemoth.
-The final creature, featuring massive protuberances on the snouts, vulture-like eyes, and manes of hair running down its necks, was designed and sculpted by Phil Tippett and Randy Dutra.
-It was based on discarded Monster designs by Ralph McQuarrie for Star Wars Episode VI: Return of the Jedi.
-The signature trait of the Eborsisk is represented by its throat sacs, which the creature inflates with flammable gas to prepare its powerful fire breath — so “you could believe it could actually create fire”, said Warwick Davis (Willow) in his commentary for the film.
-A flamethrower rig on set was used to create the monster’s breath.
+The scripts for the film described the Eborsisk scantily: “an enormous two-headed monster that doesn’t like visitors”.
+This allowed the special effects crew of Industrial Light & Magic — headed by Phil Tippett — extensive creative liberties in designing the behemoth.
+The final creature, featuring massive horn-like protuberances on the snouts, vulture-like eyes, and manes of hair running down its necks, was designed and sculpted by Phil Tippett and Randy Dutra.
+It was based on discarded monster designs by Ralph McQuarrie for Star Wars Episode VI: Return of the Jedi.
+The signature trait of the Eborsisk is represented by its throat sacs, which the creature inflates with flammable gas to prepare its fire breath — so “you could believe it could actually create fire”, said Warwick Davis (Willow) in his commentary for the film.
+A flamethrower rig on set was used to simulate the monster’s breath weapon.

-The Eborsisk was brought to the screen through the technique of go-motion, developed by Industrial Light & Magic.
-Two rigged rod puppets were built: a small-scale model of the full creature and a single, larger and more detailed head for close-up shots.
+The Eborsisk was brought to the screen with the go-motion technique , developed by Industrial Light & Magic.
+Two rod puppets were built: a small-scale model of the full creature and a single, larger and more detailed head for close-up shots.
 Particular effort was needed in making the small-scale model and the hero head indistinguishable from each other.
 The rod puppets were rigged up to a rod system and controlled by a computer.
-The go-motion process was overseen by Harry Walton and Tom St. Amand.
+The animation process was overseen by Harry Walton and Tom St. Amand.

-Nick Dudman Studios built a full-size head of the Eborsisk, on which Val Kilmer jumped while filming his fight scene with the Monster.
+Nick Dudman Studios built a full-size head of the Eborsisk, on which Val Kilmer jumped while filming his fight scene with the monster.
 The enormous prop was mounted on a gimbal and was able to perform limited movements and flail about.
 For more elaborate shots of the battle, a Madmartigan go-motion puppet was used in coordination with the Eborsisk model.
 An optical explosion was used for the creature’s death, with a ‘corpse-version’ of the puppet with a stump in place of the exploded head.

 For more pictures of the Monsters from Willow, visit the Monster Gallery.